 - Try easily digested foods such as bananas, crackers, rice, pasta and bread.

-- Avoid foods high in fibre, whole fruits (except bananas) or vegetables, spicy or fatty foods, alcohol and caffeinated drinks.
+- Avoid foods high in fibre such as whole fruits (except bananas) and vegetables, spicy or fatty foods, alcohol and caffeinated drinks.

 - Go back to your child’s normal diet after 24–48 hours.

 Vomiting in children and babies NHS Choices, UK

 There are many things which can cause vomiting in children.
 Some of the causes, and the other symptoms you may see with them, are described below.

 Vomiting + diarrhea + mild fever